Linking intra- and extra-cellular metabolic domains via neural-network surrogates for dynamic metabolic control: Hybrid modeling strategy

 \subsection{Hybrid dynamic model linked to intracellular fluxes}

-The neural-network surrogate described above can be integrated into macro-kinetic dynamic models, effectively creating a \textit{hybrid} machine-learning-supported \textit{dynamic} model.
+The neural-network surrogate described by Eq. \eqref{eq:ML_model_ext}, when integrated into macro-kinetic dynamic models, effectively creates a \textit{hybrid} machine-learning-supported \textit{dynamic} model.
 Therein, the process exchange rates are represented as functions of manipulatable intracellular fluxes.
-Let $\bm{z} \in \mathbb{R}^{n_z}$ be the extracellular states, including the biomass dry weight $Bio \in \mathbb{R}$.
+Let $\bm{z_\mathrm{ext}} \in \mathbb{R}^{n_z}$ be extracellular states of interest, including the biomass dry weight $z_\mathrm{ext,bio} \in \mathbb{R}$.
 Without loss of generality, let us assume a batch process.
 The dynamics of the system follows: